Theatre and Dance alumnus combines art with political activism

 Chelsea Gillespie (’14) is the Production Assistant for Alvin Ailey Dance Theatre in New York and tours internationally with Alvin Ailey II.

 Kent Sprague (’14) worked as an Assistant Lighting Designer and Electrician for Florida Repertory Theatre before becoming a Freelance Designer in NYC.
+Kent also started a production design firm in NYC, Sovereign Candle Collective.
+As part of the collective, he has been designing and programming all manner of plays, night clubs, experiential installations, corporate events, and even architectural specification.

 Colin Martin (’15) went to Second City and completed levels 1 & 2 of conservatory training.
-Since then he has been doing comedic and dramatic improv in Chicago as well as working odd jobs to continue his passion for travel.
+Since then, he has been doing comedic and dramatic improv in Chicago as well as working odd jobs to continue his passion for travel.

 Emily Donato (’16) is the Career Development Coordinator at the Boys and Girls Clubs of Western Pennsylvania, as well as a registered yoga instructor teaching anti-racist raja yoga.